Search

 • Slippery elm

-Caution: Always talk to your Lab’s vet or an expert in veterinary herbal medicine before giving home herbal remedies to a dog with diarrhea.
+Caution: Always talk to your vet or an expert in veterinary herbal medicine before giving home remedies.

 7. Change Your Lab’s Diet